Raaghavi-2007/Ex.No.9/README.md

 # Reg.
 No.: 212225040321

 # Aim:
-To demonstrate the ability of text-to-Video generation tools to reproduce an existing Video by crafting precise prompts.
-The goal is to identify key elements within the Video and use these details to generate an Video as close as possible to the original.
+To demonstrate the ability of text-to-Video and Image generation tools to reproduce an existing Video and Image by crafting precise prompts.
+The goal is to identify key elements within the Video and Image, and use these details to generate an Video and Image as close as possible to the original.

 # Procedure:

-1. Analyze the Generated Video:
+1. Analyze the Generated Video and Image:
-○	Examine the Video carefully, noting key elements such as:
+○	Examine the Video and Image carefully, noting key elements such as:
 ■	Objects/Subjects (e.g., people, animals, objects)
 ■	Colors (e.g., dominant hues, contrasts)
 ■	Textures (e.g., smooth, rough, glossy)